dev-abhijith/General-Science/Fundamental Rights.md

 She covers their NOSE(20) and try forcing them to incriminate themself

-A man was was catching FISH (86amendment) in NUDE(21) runs upto them to protect them from dora and he sends her to a school 🏫 for education at a convent
+A man was was catching FISH (86amendment) in NUDE(21) runs upto them to protect them from dora and he sends her to a school 🏫 for education(21 A) at a convent

 Dons police chases her and demands to arrest and detain her, but the NUN(22) don't let them